 Not All Dogs Train For Kibble

-This one was the universe whacking me in the head for years of my arrogant claim of “You don’t really need dog treats, all dogs will train for kibble!”
+This one was the universe whacking me in the head for years of my arrogant claim of “You do not really need dog treats, all dogs will train for kibble!”
 I really believed this to be true (I actually published a YouTube video on that topic) until a little black and white fluff ball showed my what he thought of kibble: It was edible, but required a lot of time.
 A lot.
 Even the tiniest pieces of puppy kibble Party would (and still will) not swallow in one bite, instead he chews them with astonishing slowness, moving them around from one side of the mouth to the other, until after 5 seconds he finally swallows and looks at me with an expression of exasperation about this unusually difficult-to-eat food.
 Kind of hard to keep a rate of reinforcement of 18 per minute if your dog can only eat 12 treats per minute, and this is if he does nothing but eat, behaviors are not yet accounted for!

 I was not going to be beaten yet.
 I experimented with every puppy kibble brand I could get my hands on.
 I soaked it, for minutes, for hours, in the microwave, you name it.
 I would put the soaked kibble into little tupperware containers in my fridge and line them up by soakiness until it looked like I collected my dog’s post-meal puke.
 I stored kibble with salami in the hopes of increasing the flavor.

-When this did not change his eating habits, I tried to change them by training.
+When this didn’t change his eating habits, I tried to change them by training.
 He would swallow a piece of hotdog without the chewing ritual, so I would give him a couple pieces of hotdog, sneak one piece of kibble and more pieces of hotdog.
 While that worked, it did not transfer into non-sneaky kibble feedings: these were still crunch-crunch-crunch.